zwoop/askr/README.md

 * A script can use any number of filter plugins, which can be controlled via CL options
 * A script supports exactly one output module

-All plugins, at all stages, functions as piplines both within the processing stage, as well as between stages.
+All plugins, at all stages, functions as pipelines both within the processing stage, as well as between stages.
 However, the order is always input plugin(s) -> filter plugin(s)-> output plugin(s).

 The tldr; is that the script describes how to parse the input, which filters to process the lines, and